Zhang Zhenhuan (general): Role in qigong milieu

 In a speech, Zhang explained that the CQRS would be a "high-level national organisation," which would have the role of controlling qigongs political direction.

 On 18 September 1986, he organised a public demonstration of the abilities of qigong Grandmaster Zhang Baosheng for the political and media elite of Guangdong province.
-Standing next to the Party Secretary and the Chairman of the municipal Congress of People's Representatives, Zhang Baosheng made chocolate sweets vanish in front of hundreds of officials and journalists, guessed the serial number of a 5-yuan bill, and removed pills from a closed bottle.
+Standing next to the Chinese Communist Party Committee Secretary and the Chairman of the municipal Congress of People's Representatives, Zhang Baosheng made chocolate sweets vanish in front of hundreds of officials and journalists, guessed the serial number of a 5-yuan bill, and removed pills from a closed bottle.

 Zhang was also behind the popularity of Yan Xin, the most famous of the qigong Grandmasters.
 As the qigong sector's main political supporter, Zhang introduced Yan into the qigong community where he healed and gave lectures in several cities, collaborating with researchers at Qinghua University in an experiment on external qi, which received sensational media coverage.